 - Lori Yates - F-ILEPC Secretary firstname.lastname@example.org or call her at 815-432-7755

-The Coordinated Point of Entry (CPoE)/Senior Information Services (SIS) Program provides information regarding services available for people 60 years of age and over.
+The Coordinated Point of Entry (CPoE)/Senior Information Services (SIS) Program provides information regarding services available for people 60 years of age and over or disabled.
 Information may be given over the phone or in a home visit by the Senior Service Representative.
 Assistance includes, but is not limited to:

 Answering questions about local, state and federal government benefits such as: